 9. On behalf of all members of the Sons of Veterans Reserve, may I convey our deepest congratulations to you, Commander-in-Chief Wheeler, for your recognition of your Military Department.
-We have accorded you the Honors of your Office and bestowed our respects.
+We have accored the Honors of your Office and bestowed our respects.
 We trust that you have accepted this with your appreciation.

 10. To you Brothers here assembled: May we, in the uniform of our Order, prove that all have served his Organization in the Camp, Department or the National Organization, and recognize the fact that the SVR does attract the new blood needed in our Order, does portray a good image and provides activity that keeps our membership interested.
+May you and provides activity that keeps our membership interested.
+May you and provides activity that keeps our membership interested.
 May you continue to give the SVR the support needed to carry on.
 May God bless you.
 Respectfully submitted in

-Fraternity, Charity and Loyalty, C. S. Shriver Brigadier General, SVR The Commanding Officer
+Fraternity, Charity and Loyalty C. S. Shriver Brigadier General, SVR The Commanding Officer

-C.in.C.
-Wheeler: You've heard this report, what do you wish to do?
+C.-in-C. Wheeler: You've heard this report, what do you wish to do?
 It was moved by D.C.
 Baer, seconded by LTC John H. Jeffries, to accept the report.
 Motion carried unanimously.